mikefay/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 ### Configure your .p12

-To enable Apple Pay on your Merchant Account, you'll set a password for your .p12 file using the Keychain Access app.
+To enable Apple Pay on your Merchant Account, you'll set a password for your certificate file using the Keychain Access app.

 1. Under the Category menu, select **Certificates**.
 2. Find and right-click your *Merchant ID* certificate.
 Select **Export**.